RAHB-REALTORS-Association/chat2gpt/README.md

 The following are only applicable if using the `server.py` script or Docker:
 - Additional environment variables:
   - `LOG_FILE`: Path to save server log file to.
 Default: None (disabled)
-  - `DEBUG`: [True/False] Enable Flask server debugging.
-Default: False
+  - `LOG_LEVEL`: Enable Flask server debugging mode by setting to DEBUG.
+Default: INFO
   - `HOST`: Interfaces to bind server to.
-Default: "0.0.0.0"
+Default: 0.0.0.0
   - `PORT`: Port to bind server to.
 Default 5000

 ### Docker 🐳